 Routes for ECB

 ECB can be availed by either automatic route or by approval route.
-Under automatic route, the government has permitted some eligibility norms with respect to industry, amounts, end-use etc. If a company passes all the prescribed norms, it can raise money without any prior approval.
+Under the automatic route, the government has permitted some eligibility norms with respect to industry, amounts, end-use, etc. If a company passes all the prescribed norms, it can raise money without any prior approval.

-For specific pre-specified sectors, the borrowers have to take explicit permission of the government/The Reserve bank of India (RBI) before borrowing through ECB.
-RBI has issued formal guidelines and circulars specifying these rules for borrowing.
+For specific pre-specified sectors, the borrowers have to take explicit permission from the government/The Reserve bank of India (RBI) before borrowing through ECB.
+RBI has issued formal guidelines and circulars specifying these borrowing rules.

 Let us look at the advantages and limitations of ECBs to understand the topic in further detail.